Both are popular for their ease of growth, abundant blooms, and impressive growth, but overall there are some distinguishing features of these plants.

-Both wave petunias and Supertunias can be found in many different colors.
-Between the two types of plants, Supertunias have more bold or unique flower color patterns.
+Both Wave petunias and Supertunias can be found in many different colors.
+Between the two types of plants, Supertunias have variety and unique flower color patterns.

-Most wave petunia varieties are common colors (red, white, blue, salmon, etc.), while Supertunias may come in a color like “raspberry blush” that has splashes of purple and red.
+Wave petunia varieties are generally common colors (red, white, blue, salmon, etc.), while Supertunias may come in a color like “raspberry blush” that has splashes of purple and red in the same bloom.

 Supertunias will bloom slightly more aggressively, oftentimes blooming so much that the plant’s green foliage is hardly seen.
 Wave petunias can grow to produce many blooms as well, though not as overwhelmingly.